faridimakh/streaming_app/Readme.txt

 -------------------------------------------------------------------------------------------

-**result: your data is separated on real time(as well as you push data on input repository ) in to parts: negative folder: contain data which have negative values for columns positive folder: contain data which have positive values for columns
+**result: your data is separated on real time(as well as you push data on input repository ) in to parts: negative folder: contain data which have negative values for column "Quantity" positive folder: contain data which have positive values for columns "Quantity"